-Over the past 20 weeks, L4Z has posted a nonclinical profile every Monday.
+Over the past 20 weeks, I’ve posted a nonclinical profile every Monday.
 This series has now come to a close.
-I really hope the info we provided was informative and valuable to our readers looking into nonclinical jobs in healthcare.
+I really hope the info provided was informative and valuable to our readers looking into nonclinical jobs in healthcare.

 If you missed these posts, check out the intro to the series, which contains a link to each of the profiles.

 Not an all-encompassing list

 I included profiles for a number of jobs in the pharmaceutical, managed care, healthcare delivery, and governmental sectors.
 I also included writing and consulting career opportunities.
 I explored possibilities in the niches of biotech startups, informatics, and public speak and coaching.
 I covered quite a range.

 But it’s important to note that these are not an exhaustive list of nonclinical possibilities for doctors.
 There are many similar roles in other types of organizations, and very different roles in some of the same fields that we haven’t included.
 If you’re just beginning to explore your nonclinical options as a medical professional, don’t limit yourself.

 It’s a challenge to group all of the nonclinical career possibilities into discrete categories.
 In reality, there’s quite a bit of overlap between many of the job types, industry areas, and work responsibilities.

 So, if you’re just delving into how your career could evolve to a non-clinical one, how do you get started?
 Here are three pieces of advice to assist you in further exploration, and keep you from feeling lost in a sea of nonclinical possibilities.

 1. Taking a nonclinical job is not a one-time, all-or-none decision

 I often come across physicians talking about “leaving medicine” or “making the switch” to a nonclinical job.
 Many of them express concerns about ensuring they are “ready for the change.”
 Others feel confident about the change but are paralyzed by trying to figure out what type of job they should pursue.